kakashi3lite/Encorely/README_AUDIO_ANALYSIS.md

 # Enhanced Audio Analysis Module

-This module enhances the audio analysis capabilities of the AI-Mixtapes application with comprehensive spectral and mood detection features.
+This module enhances the audio analysis capabilities of the Encorely application with comprehensive spectral and mood detection features.

 ## Overview